mike-lischke/vscode-antlr4/doc/grammar-debugging.md

 }
 ```

-The values for `type` and `request` are fixed and mandatory.
-Everything else can be changed to your liking.
-The config contains paths for the test input file and the grammar to debug.
+The value for `type` must be "antlr-debug" to denote a debug configuration for ANLTR4 grammars.
+For `request` "launch" must be set (attach is not supported and doesn't make sense, since we have no process to attach to).
+A name for the config is also mandatory as well as the name of the test input file.
+The rest is optional.
 If no grammar is given then the content of the currently active editor (which must contain am ANTLR4 grammar) is used instead.
-The input file obviously must be specified or there's nothing to parse.
+A message will be shown if there is no active ANTLR4 grammar in vscode.
 The optional `actionFile` parameter refers to a file that must be structured as described in the [Actions and Semantic Predicates](#actions-and-semantic-predicates) section.

 To tell the interperter where to start parsing we need a start rule.
 You can omit that, in which case the interpreter starts with the first parser rule in the grammar.
-However, specifying it allows to parse only a sublange (say, only expressions) or other subrules, instead of the entire possible language.
+However, specifying it allows to parse only a sublanguage (say, only expressions) or other subrules, instead of the entire possible language.
 A great possibility to focus only on those parts of your grammar that need fixing.

 The 2 boolean parameters determine visualizations.
 The entry `printParseTree` causes the debugger to print a textual parse tree to the `DEBUG CONSOLE` window, after a debug session has finished.
-The `visualParseTree` parameter however lets it generate a graphical parse tree that will grow on each debug stop as you step through your grammar.
+The `visualParseTree` parameter however lets it generate a graphical parse tree that will grow on each debug step.

 ## Debugging
 #### Breakpoints

-Breakpoints can be set for rule enter and rule exit.
+Breakpoints can be set for parser rule enter and exit.
 Currently no intermediate lines are supported.
 Breakpoints set within a rule are moved automatically to the rule name line and act as rule enter breakpoints.
+If rule enter and exit are on the same source line exit takes precedence.

 #### Debug Informations
-During debugging a number of standard and extra views give you grammar details:
+During debugging the following parsing details are shown:

 * Variables - a few global values like the used test input and its size, the current error count and the lexed input tokens.
 * Call stack - the parser rule invocation stack.
 * Breakpoints - rule enter + exit breakpoints.
-* Lexer Tokens - a list of all defined lexer tokens, along with their assigned index.
-* Parser Rules - a list of all defined parser rules, along with their assigned index.
-* Lexer Modes - a list of all defined lexer modes (including the default mode).
-* Token Channels - a list of used token channels (including predefined ones).

 #### Limitations
 The debugger uses the lexer and parser interpreters found in the ANTLR4 runtime.
 These interpreters use the same prediction engine as the standard classes, but cannot execute any target runtime code.
 Hence it is not possible to execute actions or semantic predicates.
 If your parser depends on that, you will have to modify your grammar(s) to avoid the need for such code.
 There are however considerations about using an answer file or similar to fake the output of predicates.